DerekCresswell/GameDesign11/2 Dice Game/2 CodeStructure.md

 > Like the Awake function, Start is called exactly once in the lifetime of the script.
 However, Awake is called when the script object is initialised, regardless of whether or not the script is enabled.
 Start may not be called on the same frame as Awake if the script is not enabled at initialisation time.

 This might sound a little confusing as it is written by and for more experienced developers.
 That is ok though, you'll begin to understand it better as we go along.\
-For now I will paraphrase it.
+For now we will paraphrase.

 > The Start function is run as soon as the script becomes active in your game.
 It's only ever called once.